 The Fairfax County Community Action Advisory Board publishes data on poverty in Northern Virginia, based on the US Census and county resources.
-According to their most recent research, I in 17 people in Fairfax County live in poverty, including 1 in 14 children under the age of 5, 1 in 14 under the age of 18, and 1 in 15 people over the age of 65 – the fastest growing demographics living in poverty.
-Over 50,000 children in Fairfax County come from families whose limited income qualifies for free and reduced lunch.
+According to their most recent research (2018), 1 in 17 people in Fairfax County live in poverty, including 1 in 13 children under the age of 5, 1 in 14 under the age of 18, and 1 in 18 people over the age of 65 – the fastest growing demographics living in poverty.
+Over 55,428 students in Fairfax County come from families whose limited income qualifies for free and reduced lunch.

 The U.S. Department of Agriculture defines food insecurity as a lack of consistent access to enough food for an active, healthy life.
 Food insecurity due to low level income and high cost-of-living is an active, ongoing concern in this neighborhood.
 Food insecurity means individuals are eating less, reducing the quality of the food they purchase, omitting meat and fresh produce from their diet, and skipping meals altogether.